Cheesom99/World-Cup-2022/README.md

 This repository contains a collection of Jupyter notebooks and Python scripts for analyzing the data from the 2022 World Cup, provided by Statsbomb.
 The aim of this project is to explore the data and provide insights into player and team performance throughout the tournament.

 The projects are:
--Identify (and visualise) which players frequently passed the ball into the opposition box (in-play only) during the 2018 World Cup
+- Identify (and visualise) which players frequently passed the ball into the opposition box (in-play only) during the 2018 World Cup

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, feature requests, and new analysis notebooks.